HasflarSonto/Truely/README.md

 ## 🚀 Features

 ### Core Functionality
-- **Real-time Process Monitoring**: Continuously monitors for suspicious processes (default: "cluely")
+- **Real-time Process Monitoring**: Continuously monitors for suspicious processes (set in `config.py`)
 - **Dual-Join Zoom Meetings**: Automatically joins meetings as both a bot and opens Zoom app for user
 - **Automated Chat Alerts**: Sends real-time alerts to meeting chat when suspicious processes are detected
+- **Automated Introduction Messages**: Bot sends a sequence of introduction messages to the meeting chat, including the monitoring key and the list of monitored applications
 - **Graceful Shutdown**: Properly leaves meetings and cleans up resources on exit

+### Automated Introduction Message Sequence
+When the bot joins a meeting, it sends the following messages to the chat:

+1. `Hello everyone!
+I'm Truely, your automated meeting monitor.`
+2. `Monitoring Key: <KEY>` (where `<KEY>` is set in `config.py`)
+3. `I'll be keeping an eye on the following applications and processes during this meeting: app1, app2, ...` (where the list is set in `config.py`)

 ### Bot Automation
 - **Selenium WebDriver**: Headless Chrome automation for Zoom web client